seri-network/seri-network.github.io/_pages/ijme.md

 1. *September 15 to October 25*: Recruiters register at [EJM](https://econjobmarket.org/) and post job advertisements.
 EJM will serve as a central electronic repository for job-market advertisements, application materials and reference letters.
 1. *October 26 to November 25*: Candidates register at [EJM](https://econjobmarket.org/) and upload their job-market ‘package’: curriculum vitae, job-market papers, etc. References can also upload their letters of recommendation on EJM.
 1. *November 26 to December 15*: Recruiters review job market packages and shortlist candidates for online or in-person interviews.
 EJM supports online interview scheduling.
 1. *December 21 to December 23*: In-person interviews take place in Delhi.
 NCAER will provide logistical support and arrange meeting rooms for the recruiters.
 Interview slots will be allocated on a first-come, first-served basis.
+IJME strongly recommends that online interviews are also conducted in the same 3-day window.

 ## Fees